dominic-ks/air-portsmouth/README.md

 ## Our Hardware

+We're building our own sensors to fill in the gaps — to capture air quality data from the places people actually live, travel, and spend time.
+Existing monitoring stations provide valuable information, but they’re few and far between.

+We will show our device designs and code here, so that anyone can build their own sensors.
+But, we will be creating a number of sensors ourselves, and could be open to taking donations to fund devices and also looking for people to contribute by hosting a sensor in their home or business.

 ### Sensors Used To Date

 Our current prototype devices use affordable, readily available sensors.
 These allow us to collect indicative air quality data and experiment with different measurement techniques.